jhrcook/colter/README.md

 # Simple app to notify me when Colter Thorofare Nets are back in stock

+Originally planning to run on my Raspberry Pi, but after truoble with installation, I am pivoting to running from a GitHub Action.

+For local install:

 ```bash
 # Create virtual environment.
 uv venv --python 3.11.11